mfreiholz/Qt-Advanced-Docking-System/README.md

 Items sorted by priority

 ### Beta 0.2
+- [ ] Use scrolling for SectionWidget tabs?
 - [ ] It would be easier when the SectionTitleWidget and SectionContentWidget are created inside the "SectionContent::newSectionContent(..)" method.
   This would make sure, that those two objects always exists.
 - [ ] `ContainerWidget::showSectionContent` needs to insert the SC at the correct preferred position of SW
 - [ ] Empty splitters, if only 2 or 1 items are in container
 - [ ] Restore: Handle out-of-screen geometry for floating widgets
-- [ ] Find an alternative impl for current static QHash, e.g. `SectionContent::GetLookupMap`.
-      It does not work, if linking from DLL AND EXE
+- [ ] Better handling of sizes when dropping contents.
+Currently it's unpredictable.
+	It might be good to use the same width/height as the parent content, if dropped on existing content.
+	In case of outer-drop we might use the preferred size of the content.

 ### Beta 0.1
 - [x] Improve FloatingWidget (Remove maximize button, only support close-button which hides the widget)